hamburgcodingschool/design-fundamentals/README.md

 ### Constraints are your friend.
 Constraints define the boundaries of how you can design something to work effectively.
 Contraints help you take (design) decisions and thereby direct you an.
 The context adds meaning and intent and sets constraints.
 Use them to communicate your message effectively to an audience it is relevant to and make them act on it.
 Design always aims to create impact and alter peoples behavior.

+### Whitespace creates focus.
+Do not fill the page to fill the page.

+### Cluster your content and align it along a "storyline" and distribute it on your format accordingly, to present it to your audience in order and in several steps.
+Uusally communication that puts a lot of information at once on you, is percieved as overwhelming.
+But mostly you do not want to overwhelm people.

 ### Contrast
 Use big steps, that really make a difference to the reader, instead of light and subtle differences that might not get notice.
 Contrast is what makes the difference clear.